 Daucus carota (48 days) F-1 hybrid.
 Arguably the tastiest carrot for fresh eating in late spring and summer.
 Repeat winner of our summer taste tests.
 Mokum’s earliness, slenderness and sweetness transcend its flaws.
 Blunt Amsterdam-type that sizes extremely quickly with short weak tops, brittle and not machinable.
 Should be harvested at 5–6" before the roots push out of the ground and develop green shoulders.
 Although not a versatile full-season carrot, Mokum merits succession planting so you can enjoy it young throughout the summer.
 Always the first to disappear from our spring patch.
 Not for storage.
-Susceptible to ALTS at our Colrain, Mass., plot in 2009 and 2012 but not in 2010. ④
+Susceptible to ALTS at our Colrain, Mass., plot in 2009 and 2012 but not in 2010.
+Seed may have an organically certifiable coating. ④

 2086 Mokum, Unpelleted